-As of May 15, COVID-19 Public Health Orders regarding what we can do in strata environments have changed.
-This page provides information for people living and working in strata schemes.
+The Government’s COVID-19 Public Health Orders impact what we can do in strata environments.
+This page provides information for people living and working in strata and community schemes.

 - Easing of restrictions